 1. Why are some diamonds GIA certified and some diamonds are EGL certified?

-The GIA is superb and provides nearly exact specs every time on diamonds!
+The GIA is a third party non-profit diamond grading institute and is the most reputable in the industry.
+They have the most accurate grading consistently.
 However, the GIA only grades loose diamonds.
 "Loose" means out of the setting.
 Modern diamonds are originally sold as loose stones and then a setting is later chosen for them so getting certification on them is fairly simple.
-With antique and vintage rings, the rings usually come as a fully assembled piece!
-The diamond has already been artfully set and worn for decades!
-Unless the vintage ring comes with a certificate (which most do not) this then means that the diamond would have to be removed from the setting to submit to the GIA for certification.
+With antique and vintage rings, the rings generally come as a fully assembled piece with the diamond being artfully set and worn for decades.
+Unless the vintage ring comes with a certificate (which most do not since the GIA became poplar around the 1940s and most of these rings were made prior to the 30s) this then means that the diamond would have to be removed from the setting to submit to the GIA for certification and put back in upon completion.
 Sometimes this is a fairly simple process (for a skilled jeweler) such as in the ring below:

-The above ring has 6 small prongs that can be loosened in order to remove the diamond from the setting WITHOUT compromising the integrity of the ring.
-However, there are some settings that are more intricate and removing the diamond could damage the ring such as with the Vienna ring below:
+The above ring has 4 prongs that can be loosened in order to remove the diamond from the setting WITHOUT compromising the integrity of the ring.
+However, there are some settings that are more intricate and removing the diamond could damage the ring such as with the Eze ring below:

-Removing the diamond would require cutting the bezel (metal that surrounds and secures the diamond in place) which could through off the tension in the delicately-set sapphire halo!
-These would then have to be repaired upon resetting the diamond and it may never be quite the same, or worse, ruined for good!
+Removing the diamond would require cutting the bezel (metal that surrounds and secures the diamond in place) which could damage the bezel and potentially destroy the delicate work all around it.
+These would then have to be repaired upon resetting the diamond and it may never be quite the same, or worse, ruined for good.
 It is best to try not to interrupt these 100+ year old masterpieces and this is where the EGL or the GAL comes in.